dlhxu/msci-332-assignments/assignment 3/readme.md

 # Part 0: Data
 For this assignment, we have attempted to extend the instances we generated programmatically during assignment 2.
-The original instances from assignment 2 are in 'generated_instances.json'.
 A notebook called 'Assignment 3 - Instances.ipynb' was used to extend and modify a selection of these instances to create more realistic instances for use in the Construction Heuristic.
-These instances are found in 'new_instances.json'.
+These instances are found in the same file.

 We have also opted to manually create instances based on visual feedback from attempting to solve the generated instances.
 These manually created instances are meant to further improve upon our efforts to programmatically generate random restaurant instances, and make instance solutions as similar as possible to typical restaurants.